The Makings of a Modern Enterprise Datacenter

 While every organization making the move to the cloud begins from a different starting position, there are generally four different levels that need to be reached in order to fully leverage the cost savings and agility of cloud platforms.

-If your organization is currently at this level, you are utilizing undefined architecture, have limited monitory, and may be mired in vendor lock-in with expensive support agreements.
+If your organization is currently at this level, you are utilizing highly mixed and scattered hardware, as well as overlapping applications and licenses.
+You have limited monitoring and may be mired in vendor lock-in with expensive support agreements.
 In addition, your disaster recovery process is untested.

 This makes your organization a prime candidate for infrastructure modernization.

-Your operations are reactive, your standard documented, and you continually rotate end-of-life hardware.
+Your operations are reactive, and you continually rotate end-of-life hardware.
+Still, standardized documentation may or may not exist for provisioning, backup, and disaster recovery.

-On the downside, you still rely on manual provisioning and configuration, which slows your ability to provide infrastructure needed to support your current business initiatives.
+Additionally, you still rely on manual provisioning and configuration, which slows your ability to provide the infrastructure needed to support your current business initiatives.

 Your organization has made modernizing your infrastructure a major focus, and you are able to effectively monitor and adjust the scaling of resources.
 Standards are applied through automation, you have version-controlled configurations in place, and you are able to utilize capacity management and forecasting.